firstred/postnl-api-php/docs/2-quickstart.rst

     (bool) Indicate whether you'd like to connect to the sandbox environment.
 When `false` the library uses the live endpoints.

 ``mode``
-    (int) This library has three ways to connect to the API:
+    (int) This library provides three ways to connect to the API:

-    * 1: REST mode
+    - 1: REST mode
-    * 2: SOAP mode
+    - 2: SOAP mode
-    * 5: Legacy mode -- This is the previous SOAP API, which at the moment of writing is still in operation.
+    - 5: Legacy mode -- This is the previous SOAP API, which at the moment of writing is still in operation.

 Building Requests